Areas of Expertise

 - Global justice and the political philosophy of international relations

 - Foreign and security policy opportunities as well as risks in video gaming (including serious games, eSports)

 - Digital transformation of foreign cultural and educational policy

-Since 2020, Manouchehr Shamsrizi has been a Young DGAP Fellow at the Impact & Innovation Lab.
+Manouchehr Shamsrizi has been an associate fellow in DGAP’s Center for Geopolitics, Geoeconomics, and Technology since March 2023.
+Before that, he was Young DGAP Fellow at the Impact & Innovation Lab.
 He conducts research on the opportunities and risks of video games for foreign and security policy.

 Shamsrizi also conducts research at Humboldt University, where he co-founded gamelab.berlin, and teaches at Leuphana University Lüneburg on the societal impact of cultural technology and gaming.
 He was responsible for a study for the Federal Foreign Office on the potential of gaming for Germany’s public diplomacy during its last EU presidency.

 Shamsrizi has served as a Global Justice Fellow at Yale University and an Ariane de Rothschild Fellow at the University of Cambridge.
 He has been selected by the German magazine Capital as as one of its “Young Elite – 40 under 40” and been a Fellow of the Royal Society of Arts and Global Shaper of the World Economic Forum.
 In addition, he has participated in Wilton Park’s Atlantic Youth Forum and the “Next Generation” Forum of the Stifterverband für die Deutsche Wissenschaft.